 We have recently launched two new offerings running on our new engineering.com/tv platform called "Designing the Future" and "Manufacturing the Future."
 Both are presented in quarterly "seasons" that are professionally moderated in 30-minute sessions.
 We showcase your business and technical leaders who share their vision and ideas about design and manufacturing innovation, and emerging trends.

 We’re all about helping you reach engineers, designers, and other technical prospects.
 If you want to discuss in more detail how we can help you do that with our new Future Series Webshows, simply fill out the form below and we’ll be in touch right away!

 Q: Where can people watch my Webshow episode?

-Future Series Webshows are stored for years on the engineering.com/tv platform website and within the mobile app.
+Future Series Webshows are stored for years on the engineering.com/tv platform website.
 There are dedicated sections for "Designing the Future" and "Manufacturing the Future."
 As new webshow series become available in the future, they will be handled in the same way